AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-06.md

 Good data models are designed with change in mind.
 New columns will be added, relationships will evolve, and new metrics will be needed.
 A rigid model can become a bottleneck, while a flexible one supports ongoing development.

 One best practice is to favor additive metrics when possible.
-These are measures you can safely sum across time or groups—like revenue or quantity sold.
+These are measures you can safely sum across time or groups - like revenue or quantity sold.
 Additive metrics work better with aggregations and are easier to model consistently.

 It’s also important to consider slowly changing dimensions.
 For example, if a customer’s email address or a product’s price changes, do you want to reflect the latest value, or keep historical versions?
 Modeling for this kind of change requires thought about versioning and historical accuracy.

 ## The Road Ahead

 Data modeling sits at the intersection of technical design and business logic.
-It’s not just about tables and keys—it’s about making data intuitive and useful for the people who depend on it.
+It’s not just about tables and keys - it’s about making data intuitive and useful for the people who depend on it.

 As data engineers, our role is to create models that strike a balance between performance, maintainability, and expressiveness.
 Doing this well requires not just technical skill, but ongoing communication with analysts, stakeholders, and subject matter experts.

-In the next post, we’ll take a closer look at data warehousing—how these models are stored, queried, and optimized in systems built for analytics at scale.
+In the next post, we’ll take a closer look at data warehousing - how these models are stored, queried, and optimized in systems built for analytics at scale.